Last Updated: 05/05/12 2:56pm

 Just when Arsenal thought they'd salvaged it Norwich pull off another surprise.
 There's a shocking miss from Van Persie as he tentatively pokes a close-range ball at Ruddy, allowing him to make an easy save.

-Morison, in plenty of space, latches onto a Howson pass in the box and fires past Szczey, making it look so easy as the ball lands in the bottom corner.
+Morison, in plenty of space, latches onto a Howson pass in the box and fires past Szczesny, making it look so easy as the ball lands in the bottom corner.

 Coquelin fires in a cross which Van Persie tries to chase down but Ruddy comes out to make a secure catch.